msu-denver/25FCS3250-hwk-01-flask-forms/README.md

 # Forms

-Forms provide a way for users to communicate values to a web app.
-Support of web forms can be incorporated to Flask using an extension called Flask-WTF.
-Flask extensions are Python packages that help you accomplish common tasks.
-Flask-WTF can be installed using:
+Forms allow users to submit data to your web app.
+Flask-WTF is a Flask extension that simplifies form handling.
+Install it with:

 ```
 pip3 install flask-wtf
 ```

-Below is an example of a web form with a text field and a submit button.
+Here’s an example of a form with a text field and a submit button:

 ```
 from flask_wtf import FlaskForm